ljfabian/ljfabian.github.io/README.md

 - Current: I work as a Bioinformatics and Biobank data specialist at the university of Bristol.
 Specifically for the Children of the 90s study, otherwise known as Avon Longitudinal Study of Parents and Children (ALSPAC).
 - 2021-22: Masters in Bioinformatics with Genetic Epidemiology at Cardiff University.
 - 2019-2021: Operations Analyst at Arm ltd (2019-2021).
 - 2015-2019: Undergraduate Biology with proffessional placement year at the University of Bath.
-My placement year (2017-2018) was conducted at the Frozen Ark Project, located within the University of Cardiff.
+Placement at the Frozen Ark Project, located within the University of Cardiff.

 ## Topics (link live when complete):
 File types